nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Home-based healthcare providers who
 * Has a need to manage a significant number of patients information
 * Needs to see their daily schedule of patient appointments
-* Needs to be reminded up upcoming appointments
+* Needs to store their patients' appointment date and time
-* Tag patients based on allergies and other medical information
+* Tag patients based on allergies and risk
 * Can type fast
 * Prefers typing to mouse interactions
 * Is reasonably comfortable using CLI apps
 * Are based in Singapore

-**Value proposition**: Our patient management system empowers home-based healthcare providers to efficiently retrieve and prioritise patient information, enabling them to provide personalized care and see their schedule for the day.
+**Value proposition**: Our patient management system empowers Singapore home-based healthcare providers to efficiently retrieve and prioritise patient information, enabling them to provide personalized care and see their schedule for the day.

 ### User stories